CeponisM/JavaGameOOP/README.md

 # JavaGameOOP
-A game project made with Java with OOP.
+A game project made in Java with OOP.